alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-drugs-and-medicines.markdown

 Complete your [application form](https://www.gov.uk/government/publications/form-certificate-to-export-a-pharmaceutical-constituent) and [send it to MHRA](#send-your-application-form).

-You must send a letter from the manufacturer confirming that they are the manufacturer on headed paper.
+You must send a letter on headed paper from the manufacturer confirming they're the manufacturer.

 ###Where to send your application form
 {:#send-your-application-form}